blairbilodeau/website-files/content/project/arxiv-biorxiv/index.md

 type= "project"

 # Project title.
-title = "A web scraper to search arXiv and biorXiv"
+title = "Scripts to Scrape Data from arXiv and biorXiv"

 # Date this page was created.
 date = 2020-05-23